WISVCH/nwerc-2023/content/jury-advice.md

 ## Interactive Problems

 - The contest typically includes interactive problems.
-  Each interactive problem is accompanied with a Python script to help with testing your solutions locally.
+  Each interactive problem is accompanied by a Python script to help with testing your solutions locally.
   The tool attempts to detect and report common errors, but it is not guaranteed that a program that passes the testing tool